Yash-Kavaiya/AI-Powered-Retail-Management-System/README.md

 ## Usage

-- **API Key**: You will need to enter your Groq API key in the sidebar to interact with the language model.
+- **API Key**: You will need to enter your Gemini API key in the sidebar to interact with the language model.

 - **Query the Database**: Use the chat interface to interact with the database.
 You can ask questions or execute commands related to the data stored in the database, such as fetching customer details, placing new orders, or managing employee records.